 On May 31, 2002, all of the Debtors that commenced their chapter 11 cases on January 28, 2002, filed with the Bankruptcy Court a statement of financial affairs, schedules of assets and liabilities and schedules of executory contracts and unexpired leases.
 GT U.K., Ltd. and SAC Peru S.R.L. filed their statement of financial affairs, schedules of assets and liabilities and schedules of executory contracts and unexpired leases on July 15, 2002 and September 6, 2002, respectively.
-The remaining Debtors are scheduled to file their schedules on [September 16, 2002].
+The remaining Debtors are scheduled to file filed their schedules on [September 16, 2002].

-2. Bar Date
+2. Bar Date Dates

-By order dated August 16, 2002, the Bankruptcy Court fixed September 30, 2002 at 5:00 p.m. as the last date and time by which proofs of claim were required to be filed in the Debtors' bankruptcy cases, except that the Internal Revenue Service has until December 31, 2002 at 5:00 p.m. to timely file proofs of claim.
-In accordance with the order fixing the bar date, on or about August 23, 2002, notices informing creditors of the last date to timely file proofs of claims, and a "customized" proof of claim form, reflecting the nature, amount, and status of each creditor's claim as reflected in the schedules of assets and liabilities, were mailed to all creditors listed on the schedules of assets and liabilities.
-In addition, consistent with that order, the Debtors caused to be published in seven (7) regional publications, the international edition of the Wall Street Journal and the national edition of the New York Times notice of the last date to timely file proofs of claim.
-In accordance with the Purchase Agreement, the Debtors will set a bar date for filing Administrative Expense Claims, other than for professional fees, prior to the conclusion of the chapter 11 cases.
+By order dated August 16, 2002, the Bankruptcy Court fixed September 30, 2002 at 5:00 p.m. as the last date and time by which proofs of claim were required to be filed in 57 of the Debtors' bankruptcy cases.
+In addition, except by order dated September 25, 2002, the Bankruptcy Court established 4:00 p.m., prevailing Eastern Time on October 25, 2002 as the bar date in the cases of those Debtors that commenced chapter 11 cases on August 30, 2002.
+The Debtors entered into stipulations with the Internal Revenue Service has(the "I.R.S.") extending the bar dates for the I.R.S. to timely file its claims against the Debtors until December 31, 2002 at 5:00 p.m. to timely file proofs of claim.

+In accordance with the orderorders fixing the bar date dates, on the Debtors mailed, or about August 23, 2002, caused to be mailed, notices informing creditors of the last date to timely file proofs of claims, and a "customized" proof of claim form, reflecting the nature, amount, and status of each creditor's claim as reflected in the schedules of assets and liabilities, were mailed to all creditors listed on the schedules of assets and liabilities.
+In addition, consistent with that order, the Debtors caused to be published in seven (7) regional publications, the international edition of the Wall Street Journal and the national international edition of the New York Times (national edition), the Bermuda Sun, and numerous regional publications, notice of the last datedates to timely file proofs of claim.
+In accordance with the Purchase Agreement, the

+The Debtors will also set a bar date for filing Administrative Expense Claims, other than in accordance with section 6.2(h) of the Purchase Agreement; which bar date will not apply to Administrative Expense Claims for professional fees, prior to the conclusion of the chapter 11 cases.